daggerss/aqualensia/README.md

-# Aqualensia
-Aqualensia: An Educational Collectathon Diving Into Marine Biodiversity
+# Aqualensia: An Educational Collectathon Diving Into Marine Biodiversity

 A thesis presented to the Department of Information Systems and Computer Science, Ateneo de Manila University

 In partial fulfillment of the requirements for the degree Bachelor of Science in Digital Game Design and Development

+💙 Passionately made by Dagny Yenko

 ## Abstract
 While marine biodiversity is crucial to sustaining a healthy and balanced planet through a wide range of species and ecosystems, it continues to encounter damaging anthropogenic activities like pollution and exploitation.
 These pressing issues are exacerbated by a general lack of knowledge and awareness among the public.
 Therefore, this project aims to develop a video game that raises awareness on underwater marine biodiversity by educating players on a multitude of marine species and the threats they face.
 The game hopes to assist in promoting marine conservation as a creature collector wherein the player captures photos of sea animals and learns about them in order to correctly identify their species for display at a gallery while occasionally encountering issues that prevent them from properly taking photos, like pollution and poaching.